 The Technology Services offices and facilities are located on the second floor of the University Center Building.
 Both Open Labs and three Teaching Labs operated by Technology Services are located there.
-One ITV classroom, which includes a Mac Lab, is also located on the second floor and three ITV classrooms, including one with computer workstations, are on the third floor.
+One ITV classroom is located on the second floor and three ITV classrooms, including one with computer workstations, are on the third floor.
 Technology Services also provides Open Labs in each of the residence halls.

-Most of the Open and Teaching Labs utilize Dell PC's running Windows Operating Systems.
-One Teaching Lab contains Mac and PC computers.
+The Open and Teaching Labs utilize Dell PC's running Windows Operating Systems.
 All of these machines can be used for word processing, electronic spreadsheets, presentation development, database management, and other common microcomputer software applications.
-Current software available includes, but is not limited to: Office 2010 (Word, Excel, PowerPoint, Publisher, and Access), SPSS, Minitab, Oracle, Visual Studio, Matlab, and Adobe Creative Suite 5.
+Current software available includes, but is not limited to: Office 2010 (Word, Excel, PowerPoint, Publisher, and Access), SPSS, Visual Studio, Matlab, and Adobe Creative Suite 5 and 6.
 However, some of these applications are only on specific workstations or laptops.
 A software inventory is available at the lab assistant station to identify where the software is installed.
-Printing resources for the lab systems include black and white laser and color ink-jet printers.
-A print allowance is in effect for all student accounts.
+Printing resources for the lab systems include black and white laser.
+Color-ink printing can be requested through the lab assistant desk.
+A print allowance of \$15 is in effect for all student accounts per semester.
 Scanners, CD+RW drives, DVD+RW drives, and handicap workstations are available.
+Wireless internet is available in all buildings for individuals who bring their own devices.
 This equipment is available to all students enrolled at UH-Victoria.

 During operating hours, lab assistants are on duty to provide support in the use of the hardware and software.
-Operational hours for these labs are posted on the web site (http://www.uhv.edu/it/Student/lab_hours/calendar.aspx).
+[Operational hours](#) for these labs are posted.

-Additional information on technology resources, availability, and staff can be found at www.uhv.edu/it.
+[Additional information](#) on technology resources, availability, and staff.

-Technology Services at UH Sugar Land Campus
+Technology Services at UHV Katy Campus

-For students attending classes at the UH Sugar Land facility, academic computing and telecommunications services are available.
-There are 127 PC workstations available in the open computer lab, multimedia computer lab, and 2 instructional computer labs.
-There are also 16 laptop computers available in the mobile computer lab.
-The open lab, multimedia lab, and instructional labs are located on the third floor of the George Building and the mobile computer lab can be taken to any room in the George Building.
-These workstations and laptops have a variety of software including, but not limited to, Word, Excel, PowerPoint, Access, Visual Studio.NET, and Java.
+For students attending classes at the UHV Katy facility, academic computing and telecommunications services are available.
+There are 124 PC workstations available in the open computer lab, virtual library lab, ITV computer lab, and 2 instructional computer labs.
+The open lab, virtual library lab, ITV computer lab, and instructional labs are located on the third floor of the Katy campus.
+These workstations and laptops run the Windows operating systems and have a variety of software including, but not limited to, Word, Excel, PowerPoint, Access, and Visual Studio.
 However, some of these applications are only on specific workstations or laptops.
 A software inventory is available to identify where the software is installed.

-Internet access is available through the lab computers using Microsoft Internet Explorer and Mozilla Firefox.
-Printing resources for the lab systems includes black and white laser and color laser printers and a print allowance is in effect for all student accounts.
+Internet access is available through the lab computers using Microsoft Internet Explorer, Chrome, and Mozilla Firefox.
+Printing resources for the lab systems includes black and white laser and a print allowance of \$15 is in effect for all student accounts per semester.
 Scanners and DVD+RW drives are available, along with wireless access to the network and Internet for individuals who have laptops with Wi-Fi compatible network cards.

-Technology available for checkout by students includes laptop computers, mice, network cables, digital cameras, camcorders, and headphones.
-Portable media (CD-R disk) is available for purchase at the Bookstore on the first floor in Brazos Hall.
+The service desk is located in room 3-19.
 Operating hours are posted at the Service Desk and in the open computer lab.
-Technology Services personnel are available during the facility's operating hours to provide support for the computing resources as well as assistance for connections to the wireless network.
+Katy Technology Services personnel are available during the facility's operating hours to provide support for the computing resources as well as assistance for connections to the wireless network.
 They also provide support for the campuses' six videoconferencing rooms.
-The technical staff is located at the Service Desk on the George Building's third floor.
-More information on technology services for students can be found at <http://www.uh.edu/sugarland/> and questions can be addressed to sletech@uh.edu or to (281) 275-3328.
+More information on technology services for students and questions can be addressed to [helpdesk@uhv.edu](mailto:helpdesk@uhv.edu) or (877) 970-4848, Ext.
+4399.